marzuk16/express-folder-structure/README.md

 # expressjs-folder-structure
-This repository is express project folder structure.
+This is the express project folder structure's repository.
 (Beginner, Intermediate, Advance)